 - Hair should be clearly off the collar and ears.
-Please no man-buns/ponytails.
+No man-buns/ponytails

 - All shirts must have a collar and need to be tucked in (sweaters/vests are ok with a collared top underneath)

 - Pants and Slacks: Loose fitting pants, but no more than one size larger at the waist.
-Worn at the waist, belt is required.
-Solid colors, no stripes, no “cargo” pockets, no decorative zippers and/or buttons.
+A belt is required

-- Socks, Shoes: Socks must be worn with all shoes.
-Shoes must be closed-back and closed-toe; athletic tennis shoes may be worn.
+- Socks and Shoes: Socks must be worn with all shoes.
+Shoes must be closed-back and closed-toe

-- On Tuesdays (chapel day), boys should wear a dress shirt and a tie.
+- Tuesdays (Chapel day): boys should wear a dress shirt with a tie/bow

 - No pants allowed except during PE

-- Skirts, Dresses: Loose-fitting skirts/dresses.
-Hem – has to cover the knee when standing and touching the floor when kneeling.
+- Skirts and Dresses: Loose-fitting skirts/dresses.
+The hem has to cover the knee when standing and touching the floor when kneeling